ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 {:tip: .tip}
 {:pre: .pre}

-# Move a VM based application to Kubernetes
+# Moving a VM based app to Kubernetes

-This tutorial walks you through the process of moving a VM based application to a Kubernetes cluster on the {{site.data.keyword.containershort_notm}}.
-You will learn the process of taking an existing application, containerize it, deploy it to a Kubernetes cluster.
-While the specific steps to migrate an existing application will vary, this tutorial aims to outline the general path with an example.
+This tutorial walks you through the process of moving a VM based app to a Kubernetes cluster by using {{site.data.keyword.containershort_notm}}. [{{site.data.keyword.containershort_notm}}](https://console.bluemix.net/docs/containers/container_index.html) delivers powerful tools by combining Docker and Kubernetes technologies, an intuitive user experience, and built-in security and isolation to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster of compute hosts.

-The [{{site.data.keyword.containershort_notm}}](https://console.bluemix.net/docs/containers/container_index.html) offers managed Kubernetes clusters with isolation and hardware choice, operational tools, integrated security, as well as insights into images and containers.

-There are two options for moving an application to Kubernetes:
+The lessons in this tutorial include instructions for how to take an existing app, containerize the app, and deploy the app to a Kubernetes cluster.
+To containerize your VM based app, you can choose between the following options.

-1. Identify components of a large monolith application, which can be separated into their own micro-service, containerized and deployed to Kubernetes.
+1. Identify components of a large monolith app that can be separated into their own micro-service.
+You can containerize these micro-services and deploy them to a Kubernetes cluster.
-2. Containerize the entire application and deploy it on a Kubernetes cluster.
+2. Containerize the entire app and deploy the app to a Kubernetes cluster.

-In this tutorial, you will review the high-level steps you would need to go through to move an application to Kubernetes.
-It provides general guidance on what to look for.
+Depending on the type of app that you have, the steps to migrate your app might vary.
+You can use this tutorial to learn about the general steps that you have to take and things that you have to consider before migrating your app.

 ## Objectives

 {: #objectives}

-- Understand how to map components between VMs and Kubernetes.
+- Understand how to idendify micro-services in a VM based app and learn how to map components between VMs and Kubernetes.
-- Containerize the application.
+- Containerize a VM based app.
-- Deploy the container to a Kubernetes cluster on the {{site.data.keyword.containershort_notm}}.
+- Deploy the container to a Kubernetes cluster in {{site.data.keyword.containershort_notm}}.

 ## Services used

 {: #products}

-This tutorial uses the following cloud services:
+This tutorial uses the following {{site.data.keyword.Bluemix_notm}} services:

 - [{{site.data.keyword.containershort}}](https://console.bluemix.net/containers-kubernetes/catalog/cluster)
 - [{{site.data.keyword.composeForMySQL_full}}](https://console.bluemix.net/catalog/services/compose-for-mysql)

-This tutorial may incur costs.
+**Attention:** This tutorial might incur costs.
 Use the [Pricing Calculator](https://console.bluemix.net/pricing/) to generate a cost estimate based on your projected usage.

 ## Architecture

 {:#architecture}

+### Traditional app architecture with VMs

-The following diagram outlines a traditional application architecture, based on virtual machines.
+The following diagram shows an example of a traditional app architecture that is based on virtual machines.

 <p style="text-align: center;">
 ![Architecture diagram](images/solution30/traditional_architecture.png)

 </p>

-1. The user sends a request to the endpoint.
+1. The user sends a request to the public endpoint of the Java app.
+The public endpoint is represented by a load balancer service that load balances incoming network traffic between available app server instances.
-2. The load balancer selects one of the healthy application instances, running on VMs to handle the request.
+2. The load balancer selects one of the healthy app server instances that run on a VM and forwards the request.
-3. The application server is backed by another VM, running a database.

-**Components:**

-- Two VMs to host the Java application, the application files are stored within the VMs.
-- A load balancer service to balance traffic between the two application servers.
-- A MySQL database, installed on a virtual server.

-A modern container architecture would look similar to:
+3. The app server stores app data in a MySQL database that runs on a VM.
+App server instances host the Java app and run on a VM.
+App files, such as the app code, configuration files, and dependencies are stored on the VM.

+### Containerized architecture

+The following diagram shows an example of a modern container architecture that runs in a Kubernetes cluster.

 <p style="text-align: center;">
 ![Architecture diagram](images/solution30/modern_architecture.png)
 </p>

-1. The user sends a request to the endpoint.
-2. Ingress load balances traffic to workloads in the cluster.
-3. Persistent volumes for saving and sharing data between the application instances.
-4. The data layer is an externally managed database service.

-**Components:**

-- A cluster can have one or more worker nodes.
-A worker node is a virtual server, physical server or bare metal machine.
-For this example, a cluster would have two worker nodes.
-- Persistent volumes for saving and sharing data between the application instances.
-- A Kubernetes ingress controller to manage balancing the load between worker nodes.
-Ingress is a collection of rules that allow inbound connections to reach the cluster services.
-Ingress balances the traffic between worker nodes internally.
+1. The user sends a request to the public endpoint of the Java app.
+The public endpoint is represented by an Ingress application load balancer (ALB) that load balances incoming network traffic across app pods in the cluster.
+The ALB is a collection of rules that allow inbound network traffic to a publicly exposed app.
+2. The ALB forwards the request to one of the available app pods in the cluster.
+App pods run on worker nodes that can be a virtual or physical machine.
+3. App pods store data in persistent volumes.
+Persistent volumes can be used to share data between app instances or worker nodes.
-- A MySQL service, acting as the database.
-While Kubernetes allows you to run your own database inside the cluster, it is usually more favorable to use a managed database-as-a-service (DBaaS).
-This is operationally simpler and allows for "built-in" backups and scaling.
+4. App pods store data in an {{site.data.keyword.Bluemix_notm}} database service.
+You can run your own database inside the Kubernetes cluster, but using a managed dabase-as-a-service (DBasS) is usually easier to configure and provices built-in backups and scaling.
 You can find many different types databases in the [IBM cloud catalog](https://console.bluemix.net/catalog/?category=data).

 ###VMs, containers and Kubernetes